-- Number of Lanes One-way turning roadways are often limited to a single travel lane.
+- Number of Lanes One-way turning roadways are often limited to a single traffic lane.
 In this case, the total width of the roadway shall be sufficient to allow traffic to pass a disabled vehicle.
 Two-way, undivided turning roadways should be avoided.
-Medians or barriers should be utilized to separate opposing traffic on turning roadways. - Travel Lanes The width of all travel lanes should be sufficient to accommodate (with adequate clearances) the turning movements of the expected types of vehicles.
-The minimum required lane widths for turning roadways are given in Table 3 24.
-Changes in lane widths should be gradual and should be accomplished in coordination with adequate transitions in horizontal curvature. - Shoulders On one-lane turning roadways, serving expressways and other principal arterials (e.g., loops, ramps), the right hand shoulder should be at least 6 feet wide.
+Medians or barriers should be utilized to separate opposing traffic on turning roadways. - Lane Width The width of all traffic lanes should be sufficient to accommodate (with adequate clearances) the turning movements of the expected types of vehicles.
+The minimum required lane widths for turning roadways are given in Table 3 - 26 Derived Pavement Widths for Turning Roadways for Different Design Vehicles.
+Changes in lane widths should be gradual and should be accomplished in coordination with adequate transitions in horizontal curvature.

+- Shoulders On one-lane turning roadways, serving expressways and other arterials (e.g., loops, ramps), the right hand shoulder should be at least 6 feet wide.
 The left hand shoulder should be at least 6 feet wide in all cases.
 On two-lane, one-way roadways, both shoulders should be at least 6 feet wide.
 Where guardrails or other barriers are used, they should be placed at least 8 feet from edge of travel lane.
 Guardrails should be placed 2 feet outside the normal shoulder width. - Clear Zones Turning roadways should, as a minimum, meet all open highway criteria for clear zones on both sides of the roadway.
 The areas on the outside of curves should be wider and more gently sloped than the minimum values for open highways.
 Guardrails or similar barriers shall be used if the minimum width and slope requirements cannot be obtained.

-Further criteria and requirements for roadway design are given in CHAPTER 4 - ROADSIDE DESIGN.
+Further criteria and requirements for roadway design are given in Chapter 4 - Roadside Design.